Merkel wins German election as far-right enters parliament for first time

 CHANCELLOR Angela Merkel is set to lead Germany for a fourth term as exit polls showed her conservative bloc finished first in the country's election.

-Polls also suggested that the anti-migrant, nationalist Alternative for Germany party will enter the national parliament for the first time with 13-13.5 per cent support.
+Polls conducted for public television channels ARD and ZDF suggested support for Ms Merkel's conservatives was between 32.5% and 33.5% in Sunday's vote.

-Surveys conducted for public television channels ARD and ZDF suggested support for Ms Merkel's conservatives was between 32.5 per cent and 33.5 per cent in Sunday's vote.
+They indicate challenger Martin Schulz's Social Democrats trailed in second place with between 20% and 21% support.

 Loading article content